-Mold Making - Part 1
+Mold Making Part 1 - The Equipment

 I've decided to put together a basic "how-to" guide that covers making liquid silicone molds and plastic resin molding and casting.
 I learned quite a bit over the last 5 years about silicone rubber while building my B9 Robot and more than 35 Twilight Zone Mystic Seers replicas.
 Hopefully you will pick up a few tips here that will help you avoid some of the pitfalls.
 These silicone rubber mold making tips can be used by the hobbyist who want to create molds for making chocolate, or to create soap molds and candle molds as well.
-When making food molds be sure to only use food safe silicone materials.
-If you wanted to know what is silicone or how to use it for molding, you have come to the right place.
+When making food molds, be sure to only use food safe silicone materials.
+If you wanted to know what silicone is or how to use it for molding, you have come to the right place.
 This is the same type of mold making used by all prototype plastic molders as well as short run plastic molders.
-I've added links to most of the necesary supplies where available at Amazon.
+I've added links to most of the necessary supplies where available at Amazon.

-While they are not as good, quality wise, as genuine Legos, the 1000 piece "Building Block set includes many more of the larger pieces you will need when making your molds and they are less than half the price.
+These Lego wannabe's save you some money and provided the larger pieces you will need for mold making.
+So, take a look at the imitation Lego sets on Amazon.
+Quality wise, they are almost on par with genuine Legos.
+Read the reviews and you see many happy customers.
+The 1000 piece Building Block sets includes many more of the larger pieces you will need when making your molds and they are less than half the price.

 Bonus Fact: The name "Lego" is derived from the Danish phrase "leg godt", which means "play well".

 You may want to pick up one of the "starter" molding liquid silicone rubber kits and plastic resin kits.
 I have tried kits from both Smooth-On and Por-a-Cast.
 I prefer Smooth-On as they offer so many different products.
 Smooth-On has what they call a "Mold Making and Casting Pourable Starter Kit" that contain enough rubber for several small molds and dozens of small resin parts.